Freshfitz4eva/0sTicket/README.md

 Download the osTicket from the Installation file folder.
 Extract and copy “upload” folder to c:\inetpub\wwwroot Within c:\inetpub\wwwroot, Rename “upload” to “osTicket”

-Now open another file explorer next to the first.
+open another file explorer next to the first.
 Go to the download folder and copy the upload folder and paste it into c:\inetpub\wwwroot and let it install.
 Next, rename the folder to osTicket.

 </p>
 <br />